telekom/nlu-bridge/README.md

 ## Documentation

-The full documentation for the telekom can be found in _TBD_
+The full documentation for the telekom nlu-bridge can be found in _TBD_
 ## Support and Feedback
 The following channels are available for discussions, feedback, and support requests: